What’s life as a police wife like? | Police Wife Lifestyle Revealed

 If Rick is off work, this is Rick and my time to chill out.
 We typically Netflix and Chill.
 It’s lovely.
 Good night.

-I truly hope seeing what it’s like being a police wife helped you to feel normal if you also experience some of the same things or are anticipating what’s to come.
+I truly hope seeing what life as a police wife is liked helped you to feel normal if you also experience some of the same things or are anticipating what’s to come.
 We do take on more than average wives, but I have found joy in my marriage and role as a police wife.
 Check out these other blogs that I think you’ll like:

 Previous